microsoft/azuredevopslabs/labs/java/agile/readme.md

 1. In the **Title** field, enter **Add master branding**.
 Click **OK** when ready.

-1. Feel free to explore a bit, add a description if you like and then click **Save and close** to finish using Task dialog.
+1. Feel free to explore a bit, add a description if you like and then click **Save and close** to finish using the Task dialog.

 1. Back at the PBI screen, Click **Save and close** to close the Product Backlog Item.

-1. Click the small triangle to the left the Explore VS Team Services PBI.
+1. Click the small triangle to the left of the **Site Fit & Finish** PBI.

     ![image14](images/image14.png)

-    You can now see any of the child tasks associated with the PBI.
+    You can now see all the child tasks associated with the PBI.

     ![image15](images/image15.png)

-    You can also see parent items (in the case Features).
+    You can also see parent items (in this case, Features).

-1. On the command bar above the backlog, click the Hide link to the right of the Parents label to “show” the parent Features.
+1. On the command bar above the backlog, click the Hide link to the right of the Parents label to display the parent Features.

     ![image16](images/image16.png)

-    You now can see the Parent Features.
+    You now can see the parent Features.

     ![image17](images/image17.png)